Key Themes

 Psalm 34:14(KJV)

 Today's verse is Psalm 34:14: Depart from evil, and do good; seek peace, and pursue it.
-In light of the chaos at the recent White House Correspondents’ Dinner, we’re reminded of the fragility of our world.
+When the headlines feel chaotic and the world fragile, we’re reminded that our choices still matter.
 Amidst confusion and fear, it’s crucial to actively choose goodness and peace.
 The headlines can feel overwhelming, but our response matters.
 Departing from evil means recognizing the negativity that can surround us, whether it’s online or in our communities.
 Doing good can be as simple as offering kindness to someone who seems anxious or sharing a moment of laughter with a friend.
 Seeking peace isn’t just about avoiding conflict; it’s about creating a culture of understanding and compassion.
 In a time when chaos can easily dominate our thoughts, let’s commit to being a source of light.
 Every small act of goodness helps to build a more peaceful world.
 Remember, each day is a new opportunity to spread kindness, and that’s something we can all pursue.

 Sunday, April 26, 2026